Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Case study

 We will now illustrate how different missingness handling approaches impact the results of the study.
 For ease of exposition, we focus on the type I error rate performance measure and a trio of conditions varying in the degree of QRPs (none, medium, high) while fixing the remaining conditions (zero effect size, no between-study heterogeneity, 10 studies, and no publication bias).
 Figure~\ref{fig:carter2019} visualizes the empirical type I error rates (with Monte Carlo Standard Errors (MCSEs), \textit{x}-axis) of the seven methods (\textit{y}-axis) in the three QRPs conditions (vertical panels).
 The type I error rate of each method is computed under different approaches to handling non-convergence (colors) and is accompanied by the corresponding percentage of missing repetitions (right-hand side).
 In the following, we will illustrate how these results change when different missingness handling approaches are considered.

-First, we consider the results under case-wise deletion (green) as reported by \citet{Carter2019}.
+First, we consider the results under method-wise deletion (green) as reported by \citet{Carter2019}.
 We see that all but the RE and \textit{p}-curve methods show type I error rates below the nominal 5\% across the three QRPs conditions.
 RE shows a slightly too high type I error rate in medium and high QRPs conditions, while the type I error rate of \textit{p}-curve is slightly above 5\% in the no QRPs condition (although 5\% is included within the MCSE error bar).
 However, the interpretation of all these numbers is conditional on convergence, which drastically differs among the methods.
 As such, the comparison is not based on the same underlying data and might be unfairly biased because one method has more ``difficult'' or ``easy'' data sets to deal with than another.

-Second, in an effort to base method comparison on the same underlying data, one may omit all repetitions with at least one method showing non-convergence (list-wise deletion).
-From the blue statistics in Figure~\ref{fig:carter2019}, we see that such an approach alters the results to some extent: First, it leads to larger MCSEs because more data are discarded than under the case-wise deletion approach.
+Second, in an effort to base method comparison on the same underlying data, one may omit all repetitions with at least one method showing non-convergence (repetition-wise deletion).
+From the blue statistics in Figure~\ref{fig:carter2019}, we see that such an approach alters the results to some extent: First, it leads to larger MCSEs because more data are discarded than under the method-wise deletion approach.
 For instance, in the no QRPs condition (left panel), 79\% of the repetitions are discarded, as only in 21\% of all repetitions all methods converged.
-Furthermore, the estimated type I error rates of the methods can change drastically compared to case-wise deletion.
-For instance, in the no QRPs condition (left panel), the type I error rate of the RE method changes from about 2\% (well below the nominal value of 5\%) under case-wise deletion to about 7\% under list-wise deletion.
-The choice between case-wise and list-wise deletion can thus determine whether a method is judged too conservative (below 5\%) or too liberal (above 5\%).
-While this comparison ensures that the comparison of method performance is based on the same underlying data, the interpretation is delicate (perhaps even more so than with case-by-case deletion) because the estimated type I error rates are conditional on the simultaneous convergence of all compared methods and as such may not be particularly relevant in practice.
+Furthermore, the estimated type I error rates of the methods can change drastically compared to method-wise deletion.
+For instance, in the no QRPs condition (left panel), the type I error rate of the RE method changes from about 2\% (well below the nominal value of 5\%) under method-wise deletion to about 7\% under repetition-wise deletion.
+The choice between method-wise and repetition-wise deletion can thus determine whether a method is judged too conservative (below 5\%) or too liberal (above 5\%).
+While this comparison ensures that the comparison of method performance is based on the same underlying data, the interpretation is delicate (perhaps even more so than with method-wise deletion) because the estimated type I error rates are conditional on the simultaneous convergence of all compared methods and as such may not be particularly relevant in practice.